Business to Business Marketing or B2B Marketing as it is popularly known is very different than marketing to individual consumers.

 Lead nurturing has finally translated to lead conversion.

-LinkedIn is one of the most powerful social media tool to carry out your B2B Marketing.
+LinkedIn is one of the most powerful social media tools to carry out your B2B Marketing.